Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Value Iteration

-We remark that an implementation of this exact value iteration is feasible, since each $\alpha$-function involved is PWC and thus allows for a finite representation.
-However, as the number of $\alpha$-functions grows exponentially in the number of agent states, it is not scalable.
+We remark that an implementation of this exact value iteration is feasible {\revise in principle}, since each $\alpha$-function involved is PWC and thus allows for a finite representation.
+However, as the number of $\alpha$-functions grows exponentially in the number of agent states, it is not scalable {\revise in practice}.